syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/pivot-chart.md

 ![output](images/accumulation-angle.png)

 Users can get doughnut chart from pie chart and vice-versa using the `InnerRadius` property in [`PivotChartSeries`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewPivotSeries.html) class.
 If the property is greater than **0** percent, the doughnut chart will appear from the pie chart.
-> It takes the value only in percentage.
+N> It takes the value only in percentage.

 {% if page.publishingplatform == "aspnet-core" %}